-Mr. Scott informed the State that Comcast has fiber and a node on Windsor Street, but that the company quoted him a connection cost of \$600,000.
-Utilities are underground, so upgrading to fiber or adding cable TV service would require new underground construction (although if Comcast is present on the street, this may only be a short distance).
+Mr. Scott reported that Comcast has fiber and a node on Windsor Street, but that the company quoted him a connection cost of \$8,000.
+Utilities are underground, so upgrading to fiber or adding cable TV service would require new underground construction (although if Comcast is present on the street this may be a short distance).